nasa/ROSES-Compliance-Checking-Tools/README.md

 ### check_format_single.py

-This code reads in proposal (either the anonymized version or the full, non-anonymized NSPIRES-generated PDF) and attempts to find the "Scientific / Technical / Management" section and then checks ROSES formatting requirements (font size, lines-per-inch, characters-per-inch).
+This code reads in a proposal (either the anonymized version or the full, non-anonymized NSPIRES-generated PDF) and attempts to find the "Scientific / Technical / Management" section and then checks ROSES formatting requirements (font size, lines-per-inch, characters-per-inch).
 Please make sure to read the ROSES solicitation and NASA Guidebook for Proposers carefully, as formatting requirements may be different than those flagged below.

 The code requires one input, the path to the proposal PDF.
 Example command line input (where you would replace the paths with your own):
 ```